Join our UMass Extension Specialists for a look at the challenges and problems of the 2019 season.

 Turf Weeds Your Program is Likely to Miss - Randy Prostak, UMass Extension Weed Specialist

 The one-program-fits-all turf weed management approach commonly results in a few weeds not being successfully controlled.
-This talk will discuss strategies that will effectively manage the weeds many turf professionals are not able to control with their recipe-type weed management programs.
+Effective management strategies for these difficult to control weeds will be the focus of this discussion.

 What We Saw in the Plant Diagnostic Lab in 2019 - Dr. Angela Madeiras, UMass Extension Plant Pathologist

 This session will take a look at some of the turf disease samples seen in the UMass Extension Plant Diagnostic Lab this year.
 Disease diagnosis and management will also be discussed.